 Elements of this COP will be referenced on the LKI Web Site and in social media outlets.
 The COP was referenced in our combined DeBeers Best Practice Principles Diamond Assurance Programme / Responsible Jewellery Council compliance workbooks.
-A hyperlink to the full COP report at the UN Global Compact website (www.tinyurl.com/ethicalglobalsincere) is included in LKIøs õOur Responsibilityö brochure which is distributed to all of our current and prospective customers.
+A hyperlink to the full COP report at the UN Global Compact website (www.tinyurl.com/ethicalglobalsincere) was included in LKIøs õOur Responsibilityö brochure distributed to our customers.